maxstrauch/theia/README.md

 # Bytecode instructions

 The source file `de.theia.vm.PrettyPrint` contains all necessary information to infer the virtual machine instructions and arguments.

+# Download

+A downloadable version of Theia can be found [here (in `dist/theia.jar`)](/dist/theia.jar?raw=true).
+The SHA1 sum of Theia version 1.0 is:

+	19d72034c74b731205999ec042c82c89117a81dc  theia.jar

 # License